Battle of Glorieta Pass: Glorieta Pass

 Scurry then launched a three-pronged attack.
-Pyron and Raguet were ordered to attack the Union right, Shropshire the Union left, with the remainder led by Scurry against the Union center, and the artillery firing in support.
+Pyron and Raguet were ordered to attack the Union right and Shropshire the Union left, with the remainder led by Scurry against the Union center, and the artillery firing in support.
 The attack on the Union left was beaten back, with Shropshire killed.
 The attack on the center stalled, while the artillery was forced to withdraw after one cannon was disabled and a limber destroyed.
 The attack itself then stalled, with the Confederates fighting by squads "with a desperation unequaled by any engagement of the war."
-At around 3:00 pm the Confederates outflanked the Union right, but Raguet was mortally wounded.
+At around 3:00 pm, the Confederates outflanked the Union right, but Raguet was mortally wounded.
 From the ridge (thereafter known as "Sharpshooters Ridge"), Confederate riflemen started picking off the artillerymen and infantry below them.
 Scurry again pressed the Union center, and the Union position became untenable.
 Slough reluctantly ordered a retreat, and Tappan formed the companies on the left into a rear guard.
 Slough reformed his line a half-mile east of Pigeon's Ranch, where skirmishing continued until dusk.
 The Union men finally retreated to Kozlowski's Ranch, leaving the Confederates in possession of the battlefield.

 Johnson's Ranch

 With the sounds of battle echoing in the distance, Lt.
 Col. Manuel Chaves of the 2nd New Mexico Infantry, commander of the New Mexican volunteers, informed Maj.
 Chivington that his scouts had located the Confederate supply train at Johnson's Ranch.
 After watching the supply train for an hour, Chivington's force descended the slope and attacked, driving off or capturing the small guard with few casualties on either side.
 They then looted and burned 80 supply wagons and spiked the cannon, either killing or driving off about 500 horses and mules before returning with their prisoners to Kozlowski's Ranch.
 With no supplies to sustain his advance, Scurry had to retreat to Santa Fe, the first step on the long road back to San Antonio, Texas.
-Thanks to Chaves' assistance, the Federals had turned a defeat into victory and stopped further Confederate advances in the Southwest.
+Thanks to Chaves' assistance, the Union had turned a defeat into victory and stopped further Confederate advances in the Southwest.
 Glorieta Pass was the turning point of the war in the New Mexico Territory.

 Parts of the Glorieta Pass Battlefield are preserved in Pecos National Historical Park and are the site of an annual NPS Civil War Encampment event commemorating the battle.